karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 **name** (identifier)
   The name of this app as identified by the 30loops platform.

+**region** (default=ams1)
+  The region where to deploy the app to.
+See the documentation about zones for more information.

 **repository**
   The referenced repository resource.
 See the `Repository Resource`_ section for more information.

-**environments** (optional)
+**database** (optional)
-  A collection of environments this app has.
-See the `App Environment`_ section for more information.
+  A referenced database resource.
+See the `Database Resource`_ section for more information.

-**region** (default=ams1)
-  The region where to deploy the app to.
-See the documentation about zones for more information.

 More Examples
 ~~~~~~~~~~~~~

 **App Creation**

-This is an example of a miniam lapp creation, where we create the repository
+This is an example of a minimal app creation, where we create the repository
-and one environment inline.
-The response contains a ``Location`` header with
+inline.
+The response contains a ``Location`` header with the URI of the newly
-the URI of the newly created resource.
+created resource.

 .. sourcecode:: http